 - In the evenings, you can either eat out in one of the many tasty and good value restaurants in town, or head to the Oyster volunteer flat to make dinner in the kitchen facilities there

-Departure day: Any, You will be dropped off to the airport in time for your flight.
+Departure day: Friday.
+You can opt to be dropped off to the airport in time for your flight.

-A perfect English speaker and probably the most dynamic person you will ever meet, Razvan has run our Romania programmes since the very beginning.
-A veteran rep – he has dealt with over 500 overseas participants so far – he always goes way beyond his Oyster job description.
+A perfect English speaker and probably the most dynamic person you will ever meet, Razvan has run our Romania programmes since the very beginning in 2006.
+A veteran rep – he has dealt with over 1000 overseas participants so far – he always goes way beyond his Oyster job description.
 He is personally involved in the fundraising and awareness building of the bear sanctuary, even getting dressed up as a bear on one occasion!

 - Access to your own personal ‘My Oyster’ account – our online portal where you can find out much more about the program and manage your booking